aandyw/aandyw.github.io/_posts/2024-05-28-singapore-reflection.md

 ### The Freedom To Travel
 Pretty self explantory.
 I know my experiences are not universal, so I feel extremely privileged and grateful to be given this opportunity.
 The world is so big.
-The things you could do are so vast.
+The things you can do are so vast.
 Travelling has really colored my black and white perspective of life and prescibed me new priorities in life.
 The feeling of being able to do whatever you want whenever you want really is freeing.
 I want to see more of the world.